In this guide, we’re taking a look at some of the best MIDI keyboards out there.

 You also have note-repeat to easily create drum rolls and arpeggiator.

 But, the big selling point of this keyboard is its software, Automap.
 The thing makes is relatively easy to map your controls to various DAWs and virtual instruments and the level of configuration is very nice.

 You can also switch on the fly between controlling your mixer for example and controlling a plugin.
 You can make configurations for plugins individually and save them for later.
 And it’s all quite easy.

 There is a lot you can do.
 If you get this, spend a bit of time with the software to get a feel for what you can do and maybe you can find some ways of improving your workflow.

 On the software side, this comes with Ableton Live 9, 4 GB of samples from Loopmasters, Bass Station virtual instrument and Addictive Keys, another virtual instrument.
 Pretty nice, especially for those just starting out.

-Best budget keyboard – M-Audio Keystation 49 II
+Best Budget Keyboard – M-Audio Keystation 49 II

 Well, it’s that guy.
 Next!

 In all seriousness, the thing has been tried and tested.
 It doesn’t do a lot but it does the basics well.
-And this generation is painted black which makes it look a bit more serious that the previous generation which was a light gray, looking like a toy.
+And this generation is painted black which makes it look a bit more serious than the previous generation which was a light gray, looking like a toy.